MarkoStc/foil_project/README.md

 ## Group contributions

-- **Sofija Orlovic** — Lead report writing and coordination of the written deliverable.
+- **Sofija Orlovic** — Report writing and editing support across sections.
+Results interpretation.
 - **Jane Klavir** — Implemented and generated the **Figure 2C-style** experiments/plots.
 - **Enric Guasch Mesia** — Implemented and generated the **Figure 2A and 2B-style** experiments/plots; contributed to report proofreading and edits.
-- **Petar Damjanovic** — Report writing and editing support across sections.
+- **Petar Damjanovic** —  Report writing and coordination of the written deliverable.
 - **Marko Stojanovic** — Explored the **Atari** setup and ran preliminary/reduced-setting experiments.